Skip to main content

 • NACCOM, the UK’s national No Accommodation Network, represents a network of organisations seeking to prevent destitution among migrants with No recourse to Public Funds.
 Member organisations provide accommodation and support to asylum seekers, refugees and other vulnerable migrants,

-• Locally ‘Refugee Support Devon‘ (RSD Ltd) provide emergency assistance to destitute asylum seekers and refugees.(www.refugeesupportdevon.org.uk) Detention: Immigration Detention in the UK.
+• Locally ‘Refugee Support Devon‘ (RSD Ltd) provides emergency assistance to destitute asylum seekers and refugees.(www.refugeesupportdevon.org.uk).

 Every year, nearly 30,000 people are detained under immigration control – frequently for administrative convenience, while a decision on permission to enter the country is made, or prior to their removal or deportation.
 In recent years the numbers detained have been falling.